venn/blog/_posts/2014-07-08-designing-for-the-color-blind.md

 ##### Be careful when using color legends

 Frequently chart legends depend on the user matching the color of a bar or line with a color swatch next to a label.
-Colors like purple and blue will become earily similar when viewed by a color-blind person.
+Colors like purple and blue will become eerily similar when viewed by a color-blind person.

 <a href="https://mixpanel.com/segmentation/"><img src="/public/images/posts/2014-07-08/mixpanel.jpg" width="100%" /></a>